msgflo/msgflo/README.md

 but which can nonetheless be connected to a network, the message `payload` contains the following information:

-* `class`: the class of the participant.
-For instance MeasurementWorker
 * `id`: short unique name for the participant.
 Ex: measure1
+* `role`: the role this participant has in the network.
+Used to group multiple partipants.
+Ex: measure
+* `component`: the component name of the participant.
+One component may be used in several roles.
+For instance MeasurementWorker
 * `label`: (optional) human-readable description of the system
 * `icon`: (optional) icon to use to describe the system, using [Font Awesome](http://fontawesome.io/icons/) semantics
 * `inports`: list of inports containing: